 6. Find the proper settings for your material and position your drawing in the software

-See this Google Docs spreadsheet with the appropriate settings for different materials.
+Choose the appropriate settings for different materials.
 Note: you can match different colors to different cut/engrave settings within one drawing.
 The order in which the colors are listed in the software is the order in which they will be cut.

 7. Save your .ecp file if you want the layout & cut settings for your drawing saved

 8. Turn everything on and home the machine.

 Turn on the power strip that’s to the right of the machine.
 This turns on the laser cutter, air filter, and cooling system.
 When everything is on, it’s loud!

 Power strip for the laser cutter, air filter, and cooling system.

 Press the reset button on the machine controls or in the software to home the machine.
 Note: not homing the machine will result in the machine attempting to cut beyond its boundaries.
 It’s an important step!